Have you ever wondered about the quality of the data you input into your lead scoring system?

 Data Quality on Inbound CRM Integration

-As for forms submissions and data collected via inbound CRM integrations, it’s recommended that you use a consistent system to capture information.
+As for form submissions and data collected via inbound CRM integrations, it’s recommended that you use a consistent system to capture information.

 In addition to that, in this case, you’d need the buy-in of different departments of your organization if you wish to ensure data quality on the information collected in this way.

-That’s because this type of data is often maintained and manipulated by the sales team, but the structure for how the data is captured (and more importantly the validation that goes into ensuring the data is captured correctly) will oftentimes be maintained by Sales Operations.
+This type of data is often maintained and manipulated by the sales team, but the structure for how the data is captured (and, more importantly, the validation that ensures the data is captured correctly) will frequently be maintained by Sales Operations.

 Data Quality on List Uploads

-The quality of the data when it comes to list uploads get a bit tricky.
+When it comes to list uploads, data quality gets a bit tricky.
 This is because they don’t always come from the same source, and every vendor will more than likely provide the data in a format that isn’t exactly how you want to capture it (nor is it standardized the same way from list to list.)

-If you want to limit any manual cleanup you may end up needing to do when data do not match, setting up programs in your MAP to ‘normalize’ the data can be very helpful.
+If you want to limit any manual cleanup, you may end up needing to do it when the data does not match.
+Setting up programs in your MAP to standardize the data can be very helpful.

 In these programs, you will want to build a list of different variations of a value (think of VP, V.P.
-Vice President) – when your MAP finds one of these values, you can write the standardized value to another field.
+Vice President)–when your MAP finds one of these values, you can write the standardized value to another field.
 In this way, you won’t overwrite what the customer gave you originally in case you need it later.

 Although trying to accommodate for every variation imaginable isn’t practical, finding the big offenders will go a long way in ensuring that your lead scoring program isn’t missing any critical data to score on.